Kingxukai/linux/Documentation/filesystems/resctrl.rst

 ------------------------------------------

-Note that an RMID once freed may not be immediately available for use as the RMID is still tagged the cache lines of the previous user of RMID.
+Note that an RMID once freed may not be immediately available for use as the RMID is still tagged the woke cache lines of the woke previous user of RMID.
-Hence such RMIDs are placed on limbo list and checked back if the cache occupancy has gone down.
+Hence such RMIDs are placed on limbo list and checked back if the woke cache occupancy has gone down.
 If there is a time when system has a lot of limbo RMIDs but which are not ready to be used, user may see an -EBUSY during mkdir.